 For those who have never fasted before, I would stress that fighting a war on two fronts while fasting is usually still a better proposition than fighting against a pathogen alone while eating, due to the vastly increased power of the immune system while fasting.5

-To return to Coronavirus, the truth is that no-one can predict with any degree of certainty how the current epidemic will transpire.
+To return to coronavirus and Covid-19, the truth is that no-one can predict with any degree of certainty how the current epidemic will transpire.
 The only certainty we do possess is in our own individual actions.
 The only certainty we do possess is in the knowledge that fasting boosts the immune system more powerfully than any other tool at our disposal.
 Let us apply our own individual action to that knowledge.
 Let us fast.

 1. Harvard Gazette: https://news.harvard.edu/gazette/story/2020/02/as-confirmed-cases-of-coronavirus-surge-path-grows-uncertain/?utm_source=SilverpopMailing&utm_medium=email&utm_campaign=Daily%2520Gazette%252020200204%2520%281%29

 3. Herbert Shelton, The Science and Fine Arts of Fasting, pp. 428-433